RN-S1/ASDlite/README.md

 There are two kinds of rules.

 caused-by (named "in-order-to" in ASDF)
-    If any of dependee actions are already in the current plan (as its results have become out-of-date according to timestamp or as a result of other rules executing successfully), that triggers this rule, i.e. the target action is also placed into the plan. requires (named "do-first" in ASDF)
+<blockquote>If any of dependee actions are already in the current plan (as its results have become out-of-date according to timestamp or as a result of other rules executing successfully), that triggers this rule, i.e. the target action is also placed into the plan.</blockquote>
+requires (named "do-first" in ASDF)
-    These dependee actions have to be planned before the operation on the target component.
-But they do not trigger this rule per se, i.e. re-performing the target operation.
+<blockquote>These dependee actions have to be planned before the operation on the target component.
+But they do not trigger this rule per se, i.e. re-performing the target operation.</blockquote>

 Syntax